 Tea Bags, One Thongs, Monkey Trees & Thailands

 With 2 waves seemingly passing the test and being 30 mins apart, the signs are looking good for Simeulue.
 But the real question remains in regards to the islands remaining waves.
 How good are they, how many are there & how consistently do they break?
 If you look at the map you’ll soon realise that there are a number of alternative surf breaks.
-The most documented wave other than Dylan's and The Peak is without question T-Bags, a mesmerising right hander.
+The most documented wave other than Dylans and The Peak is without question T-Bags, a mesmerising right hander.
 And from the numerous photos online, it’ll have you frothing pretty quickly.
 Access is pretty easy but requires a boat.
 The camps at Dylans are closer for sure taking about 40 mins to “put put” out to the island thanks to the local fisherman that will gladly take you to the wave for about USD 40 (up to 4 guests).
 From The Peak, those using the resorts speedboats will probably get there in a similar time but of course at a premium rate.
 Its actually a super consistent wave – especially compared to some of the other set-ups.
 This photogenic beast gets super perfect and for the tube hungry it can serve up plenty of opportunity to get slotted.
 In fact if you’re not a charger, its probably not the wave for you.
-For every inch of perfection that lies within the wave so does a vicious monster, on hand to imprint a fresh tattoo, thanks to the teeth lined reef that lurks below.
+For every inch of perfection that lies within the wave so does a vicious monster, on hand to imprint a fresh tattoo thanks to the teeth lined reef that lurks below.
 Rewards might be high, but so does the punishments.

 There are also another 1 or 2 waves that, on their day, can get very good from time to time.
 But you need to put in the time, spend hours on your motorbike and expect to get skunked quite often.
 These waves are painfully swell and wind sensitive and are a long way off the beaten track.
+Any hardened Indo traveller can easily be disillusioned after a long day searching on a scooter.
 One example is Thailands that is located in the southern coast and takes an hour bike ride to reach.
-It’s not even so much the 2hr round trip but the fact that the wave is so sensitive to swell size and direction that makes it a gamble each time you set off.
-On its day it’s a super fun right hander that offers long fun walls and even some tube sections and those lucky enough to time it just right will be on cloud 9.
+It’s not even so much the 2hr round trip but the fact that the wave is so sensitive to swell size and direction that makes it an often frustrating venture.
+On its day it’s a super fun wave that offers long fun walls and even some tube sections and those lucky enough to time it just right will be on cloud 9.
 But it can easily get too big and quite often it’s too small!
 I guess that just about sums up many of the waves in Simeulue.
 But if you’re willing to put the time in away from Simeulues main 3 waves, then you can score some really fun and sometimes perfect waves with just you and whoever is willing to join you for the ride, and that’s a rare situation these days.